Vancouver Island reports 3 more COVID-19 deaths, 76 new cases

 Forty-nine people are currently in hospital for treatment of COVID-19 on Vancouver Island, according to the BC Centre for Disease Control, including 15 patients who require critical care.

-As of Wednesday, 84.8 per cent of eligible British Columbians – those aged five and older – have received one doses of a COVID-19 vaccine, while 81.7 per cent have received two doses.
+As of Wednesday, 84.8 per cent of eligible British Columbians – those aged five and older – have received one dose of a COVID-19 vaccine, while 81.7 per cent have received two doses.

 B.C. began administering vaccines to young children between the ages of five and 11 on Monday.